 Deep clean the grill.
 Clean charcoal grills by removing all old coals and scraping out anything stuck to the surface, then finish by washing out with warm, soapy water.
 Clean grates when they’re warm with a stiff wire brush.
 Take gas grills apart, examining parts as you go to make sure they’re in good shape and not blocking fuel flow.
 Even if the grill has a “clean” setting, give everything a thorough cleaning before putting back together.

 Special Care for the Summer Yard

-Keep seasonal equipment in good working order by checking and cleaning lawn and gardening tools.
-Sharpen lawn mower blades, hedge clippers and pruning shears if necessary.
+Keep seasonal equipment in mint condition by checking and cleaning lawn and gardening tools.
+Sharpen lawn mower blades, hedge clippers, and pruning shears if necessary.
 Set lawnmower blades to cut grass to three inches or higher and keep grass longer during hot months to encourage deeper root growth.
-Keep the yard healthy and looking fresh by putting down two inches of fresh mulch in flower beds to help keep the soil cool and retail moisture.
+Keep the yard healthy and looking fresh by putting down two inches of fresh mulch in flower beds to help keep the soil cool and retain moisture.
 Trim bushes and vines to discourage overgrowth and critter infestation.
 Pull weeds when they’re small to keep them from getting well-established.
 Freshen up a fading garden with warm weather herbs like basil and cilantro or pop in a few summer annuals like zinnias or salvia to brighten up a tired-looking spot.

-And finally, park yourself a lawn chair outside and call it a day.
+And finally, park yourself a lawn chair, grab a cold beverage, and call it a day.